ADVANTAGE OF GBARZ (GALVANIZED REBARS) OVER EPOXY COATED REBARS (ECR)

 ECR must be handled with extreme care of avoid coating damage.

 GBARZ (Galvanized Reinforcement Bars) can be handled in all temperatures.

 ECR Coating may crack when handled in temperature less than 50 F

 12) Accelerated Performance Tests

-Estimates of Epoxy – coated rebar (ECR) performance is largely on accelerated salt spray test date.
-The artificial conditions of salt spray tests accelerate only one parameter and monitor corrosion, which does not mimic real world conditions.
+(ECR) performance is largely on accelerated salt spray test on real time baisis.
+The artificial conditions of salt spray tests accelerate only one parameter and monitor corrosion, which does not however mimic real world conditions.